Last Updated: July 16, 2026

 Echinacea purpurea stands as a bridge between traditional Indigenous wisdom and contemporary scientific validation.
 The extensive use of this plant by at least 15 Plains tribes, combined with modern research demonstrating its immunomodulatory mechanisms, confirms what traditional healers understood: this purple coneflower offers genuine support for the body's natural defenses.

 At Sacred Plant Co, we approach Echinacea with both respect for its history and commitment to quality.
-The regenerative principles that guide our work—attention to soil health, support for beneficial microbial communities, and evaluation of growing practices—reflect our understanding that plant medicine quality begins in the ground.
-When you choose Echinacea for immune support, you're participating in a tradition that spans centuries while benefiting from modern extraction methods and quality testing.
+The regenerative principles that guide our work, attention to soil health, support for beneficial microbial communities, and evaluation of growing practices, reflect our understanding that plant medicine quality begins in the ground.
+When you choose Echinacea for immune support, you're participating in a tradition that spans centuries while benefiting from modern extraction methods and published lab testing.

 References